PatrickBziuk/seez/src/content/books/en/licht-am-ende-der-zeilen.md

 1. **Authenticity through Original Texts**
    No staged fiction, no smoothed retelling:
    You read the real words of a teenager – raw, honest, vulnerable.
-   These texts carry a time capsule within them, as no invented character could have written exactly like this.
+   These texts carry a time capsule within them, as no invented character could have written like this.

 2. **Dual Perspective – Young & Adult**
-   The work is reflection and retrospect in one –
+   The work is reflection and retrospective in one –
    The “then voice” speaks directly.
 The “now voice” responds – not condescending, but understanding.

 3. **Meta-Level: The Book as Process**
-   The reader accompanies not just a story, but the creation process of the book itself.
+   The reader not only accompanies a story but the creation process of the book itself.
    This ensures:
    - emotional closeness
    - literary depth